youssefhrouk/Ascii-Art-Web-Export/README.md

 ## Instructions
 To achieve the objectives, the project must meet the following requirements:

 - The project must contain CSS to style the website.
 - The code must follow good coding practices.
 - The text must be legible regardless of the colors used.
 - The website must be consistent, responsive, and interactive.
+- The application must be containerized using Docker, including the creation of a Dockerfile, an image, and a container.

 We recommend researching the principles of good website design to guide your enhancements.